 First, verify with your bank if you received a direct deposit of your check.
 If your check has not been deposited, current payroll checks are available for pick-up at the Bursar office on the first floor of the Service Center Building.
-3 days after each payday, checks can be picked up in the Payroll Services office in the Service Center Building Room 208.
+On theTuesday following each payday, checks can be picked up in the Payroll Services office, 840 Research Parkway, Ste 150.

 Earnings Statements are available to employees on the Employee Self Service website.
 If you are not receiving your earnings statement, contact your Departmental Payroll Coordinator.

 Taxes are figured using tax tables provided by the federal and state government.
 The calculations are based on the amount of pay, the pay period, and the allowances you claimed on your W-4.
 If you receive more money than usual during a particular pay period this could move you to a higher tax table causing more taxes to be withheld for the pay period.
 Additional wages (such as supplemental pay, retro pay, paid leave payouts, etc) are taxed at specified Supplemental Federal and State Wage Tax Rates.

 Depending on how much you are paid and the exemptions you claim on your W-4, your gross earnings for a pay period may not be enough to put you in the lowest tax table.
 When this happens, you may not pay enough or any federal taxes.
 If this should be the case on many of your paychecks, you may wish to visit with a Tax Accountant to discuss other options for paying additional taxes.
 That way you won't be surprised with an amount due when you figure your income taxes at the end of the year.